interconnectit/required-fields/README.md

  * The default callback checks if the value of the post data or
  * post meta field corresponding to the $name is empty or not.
  *
- * @param string 			$label         	Nice name for the required field
  * @param string 			$name          	The post data array key or custom field key eg: 'post_title', 'my_meta_key'
  * @param string 			$message       	The error message to display if validation fails
  * @param callback|array 	$validation_cb 	A callback that returns true if the field value is ok or an array of error message and callbacks